 California law does not place any restrictions on the practice of holistic nutrition.
-Only those that wish to be a registered dietitian must first obtain state certification.
+Only those that wish to use the exclusive title "certified dietitian" must first obtain state certification.
+However only a Registered Dietitian may be granted the Certified title.

 While you may practice nutrition consultation as it pertains to food, nutrition intake, meal planning, grocery list and recipe creation and nutritional assessment, you may not: